 Ok, let’s get to the good stuff already.

-The ProForm SMART Pro 2000 Treadmill
+The ProForm Pro 2000 Treadmill

 I mentioned in the intro that ProForm is a popular home fitness brand.